 VISITOR: Find the locker, change the message on the newspaper, check the return time wormhole archway in the gym, return to 2012.

 LAB ASSISTANT 1: Perfect.
-And do you have everything you want to bring with you?
+And do you have everything you want to bring with you, such as the secret message in the yearbook?

 VISITOR: Yes.